Know Your Risk Before It Strikes

 What did the study discover?

 The researchers studied a Mediterranean cohort of nearly 23,000 men and women who were randomly recruited from Molise, Italy.
 Participants completed a food frequency questionnaire and their rates of death from various causes over the next 8.2 years was analyzed.
-About 24 percent of participates ate chilies four or more times a week and 34 percent ate them rarely or never.
+About 24 percent of participants ate chilies four or more times a week and 34 percent ate them rarely or never.

 After adjustments for age, sex and caloric intake, the results for the two groups were as follows: